compgen-io/cgpipe-docs/docs/02-Getting_started/02c-Running.md

     #!/usr/bin/env cgpipe
     print "Hello pipeline!"

-> *Note: In most cases, you won't be executing cgpipe directly.
+> *In most cases, you won't be executing cgpipe directly.
 Instead, you'll be writing pipeline scripts in cgpipe, and **those** are what you'll execute.*

 ## Configuring cgpipe